Starting with spreadsheets

 Here is one example of all of those principles:

-Purpose of a function is to make your life easier, i.e. it is easier and less prone to errors to write formula such as =SUM(E2:E6) than formula such as =E2+E3+E4+E5+E6.
+The purpose of a function is to make your life easier, i.e., it is easier and less prone to errors to write a formula such as =SUM(E2:E6) than a formula such as =E2+E3+E4+E5+E6.